umarnaxir/umarnaxir/README.md

 };
 ```

-I'm a passionate **Software Developer** specializing in creating efficient, scalable, and user-centric web solutions.
+I'm a passionate **Software Developer** specializing in creating efficient, scalable, and user-centric web and app solutions.
 With over **2 years of professional experience**, I combine technical expertise with business acumen to deliver impactful digital products.

 As the **Founder & CEO of NexGen Developers**, I lead a talented team of freelancers providing comprehensive solutions including Full-Stack Development, AI/ML Models, Chatbot Solutions, and Digital Marketing services.